-When you arrive at the jump-off point for Kelingking Beach you will have to pay a small fee of 5,000 IDR for parking which also includes the entrance fee to visit this Nusa Penida beach.
+When you arrive at the jump-off point for Kelingking Beach you will have to pay a small fee of 5,000 IDR for parking which also includes the entrance fee to visit this beach.

-There are stairs and railings made from timber that lead down the spine of Kelingking to the beach, though don’t rely completely on this and take your time when descending to the beach.
+There are stairs and railings made from timber that lead down the spine of Kelingking to the beach, though don’t rely completely on this, and take your time when descending to the beach.

 My friends and I made it down to the bottom of the cliffs safely and we went swimming in the powerful waves on Kelingking Beach.
-The ambiance of being surrounded in a bowl of enormous cliffs is next level.
+The ambiance of being surrounded by a bowl of enormous cliffs is next level.

 This Nusa Penida beach can be visited at any time of the day.
 I visited around 3 pm and stayed until after sunset, which is definitely worth it.